November 27, 2003

 Diplomacy – A game I hope to soon own a copy of – it hinges around negotiation.

 My rule knowledge is a bit fuzzy I confess.
-There are no dice rolls and
+There are no dice rolls

 territorial gain is accomplished by weight of numbers.
-It is set in WWI, pre
+It is set in WWI,

 WWI era in Europe.
 Each country has 4 or 5 cities.
-Each city supports an army
+Each city

 or naval unit.
 If Germany moves 3 armies adjacent to Paris, and the French